Why Windows Devices Pose Risks in OT Networks

 Cybersecurity Analyst, OMICRON

-Eric Heindl describes himself as an IT guy with a heart for OT cybersecurity.
+Eric describes himself as an IT guy with a heart for OT cybersecurity.
 In his role as Cybersecurity Analyst, he analyzes vulnerabilities in OT/IT networks, gives trainings on cybersecurity aspects of web applications and websites, and demonstrates cyber attacks on substations and energy operators.